 Is pancreatic cancer hereditary?

 Cancer of the pancreas is a genetic disease which means that it is caused by changes (mutations) in DNA.
 These changes can be inherited (we are born with them) or they can be acquired (they develop after we are born).
 The inherited changes explain why cancer of the pancreas runs in some families, and the acquired changes can be the result of either bad luck during cell replication or by exposure to carcinogens (cancer causing chemicals) such as those found in cigarette smoke.
+The genetics of hereditary pancreatic cancer is a focus of research at Johns Hopkins.

-This is a current area of research at Hopkins.
 It has been estimated that ten percent of pancreatic cancers are hereditary.
 Many of these occur as part of rare medical syndromes.
 These include:

 - Familial pancreatic cancer